computationalstylistics/HVEE.00.046/digital_editions.md

 ---

-## Exercise 2 – Add an Editorial Apparatus
+## exercise 2 – add an editorial apparatus

 Using the same passage: